Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/table.md

         ]
     }

-In real deployment environment, **it is strongly recommanded to use this methos to generate load balance table**.
+In real deployment environment, **it is strongly recommanded to use this method to generate load balance table**.

 [Previous](conf.md)